What to do in Vanuatu:

 Internet – There is free wi-fi in all the villas and at reception.
 You can use free wireless internet at a few restaurants and cafés in town if you purchase food and/or drink.
 Try Lotus Café, La Tentation, Nambawan Café behind Healthwise on the waterfront, Chantilly’s, Jungle Café and the Anchor Inn – all are wireless hotspots.

-Recreation at Valé Valé – Our Valé Valé masseuses, Honorine and Leiwia, offer their one hour massages by appointment, on your villa deck, carrying tables and supplies to you.
+Recreation at Valé Valé – Our Valé Valé masseuses, Leiwia, offer their one hour massages by appointment, on your villa deck, carrying tables and supplies to you.
 Just the best way to relax and feel “floating” especially if you’ve just been out kayaking with Touran.

 Complimentary – We have kayaks and paddle boards free for guest use.
 Please ask a person in charge for any allowed or restricted spots to avoid problems and maximize your fun time.